FerinT/timeshare/README.md

 2. run the page /timeshare ( This takes you to the homepage)

 ## More Info:
-The CreateAdvert.php and DisplayCart.php need CSS. <br />
+The CreateAdvert.php needs CSS.
+The user now gets inserted into the verification table and not user table however in RegisterDAO I am unable to add user to user table when they verify. still need to add the line in the login that checks if they're in the verification table <br />

 ## What still needs to be done..<br />
 1. verification emails to be sent when registering<br />